 A better approach is to use the surplus funds to create a rainy-day fund.
 Imagine your car breaks down.
 Or what if you lose your job?
 Emergencies like these can strike at any moment.
 But having a cash cushion allows you to keep the damage to a minimum.

-If you have leftover cash each month – instead of increasing your student loan payments –create an emergency fund.
-You should aim for one year’s salary.
+If you have leftover cash each month, create an emergency fund instead of increasing your student loan payments.
+It would help if you aimed for one year’s salary.
 This way, you’re prepared for any downturns.
 Regardless of the amount, an emergency fund ensures you have peace of mind when you need it most.

 A third option is contributing to your retirement account.
 While far from certain, investment accounts have the ability to earn a higher return than the interest rate you’re paying on your loan.
-If the rate is very low, it’s beneficial to invest that money instead of decreasing your debt load.
+If the rate is very low, investing that money is beneficial instead of decreasing your debt load.
 As well, if your workplace has an employer-sponsored retirement plan, take advantage of the contribution match.
 Many employers match the funds you deposit into your account – so the more you contribute, the more free money you accumulate along the way.

-If you already have a rainy-day fund, contribute to your retirement account and have zero credit card debt, increasing your student loan payments does make sense.
-Keep in mind though, this assumes you have a private student loan or a repayment plan that does not offer loan forgiveness.
+If you already have a rainy-day fund, contribute to your retirement account, and have zero credit card debt, increasing your student loan payments does make sense.
+Keep in that this assumes you have a private student loan or a repayment plan that does not offer loan forgiveness.
 In these situations, reducing your debt load as quickly as possible is a prudent practice.